-- The building is based on 30 years' demographic growth, although a 50-year life should be achieved - The population served includes the township of Dargaville, 100% of Kaipara Coastal area and 50% of the other two areas bordering Dargaville, giving an estimated population of 13,700 by 2053. - Library collections will meet the growing population needs. - The town hall will be available to meet the needs of the community for a large performance space and has the potential to act as a civil defence centre in a state of emergency.
+- The building is based on 30 years' demographic growth, although a 50-year life should be achieved - The population served includes all statistical areas for Mangawhai and 50% of Kaiwaka, giving an estimated population of 13,500 by 2053. - Library collections will meet the growing population needs.